 Rules for A-Frame Space Reservations:

 - Starting with the first two weeks of the semester, a-frames are approved in sequential, 2-week blocks throughout the semester.

 - A-frame reservations start on a Monday and end on a Sunday.

 - A-frames must be put out by the student organization no more than 12 hours before the start of their reservation and removed no later than 12 hours after their reservation ends.

-- If an a-frame is not removed at the appropriate time, it will be removed at the expense of the student organization.
+- If an a-frame is not removed at the appropriate time, it will be removed and a bar will be placed on the student organization.

 For the fall semesters, a-frame reservation requests may be submitted beginning at 10 a.m. on the first Tuesday in May.
 For the spring and summer semester, requests may be submitted beginning at 10 a.m. on the first Tuesday in November.